forem/forem/CONTRIBUTING.md

 discussions on GitHub (issues, pull requests) and across [dev.to](https://dev.to) must be respectful and harassment-free.

-If you feel another member of the community has violated our Code of Conduct, you may anonymously contact the team with our
+If you feel like another member of the community has violated our Code of Conduct, you may anonymously contact the team with our
 [abuse report form](https://dev.to/report-abuse).